How to give loyalty points to charity

 Those who spend using an American Express credit card automatically build up Membership Reward points for every pound spent.

-Again, these can be exchanged for donations to specific charities.
+Again, these can be exchanged for donations to specific charities, although American Express don't make clear how much their points are worth in pounds.

 Red Spotted Hanky